Featured post

 4. High Employee Turnover

-5. Poor Transparency Around Bonuses or Commissions
+5. Poor Transparency Around Bonuses

-My Insight: If it’s not in writing, it doesn’t exist.
-Make sure any variable pay components are clearly outlined in your contract — including eligibility, timelines, and specific performance benchmarks.
+Bonuses were promised annually but were always "discretionary" and rarely paid out.
+There was no written policy.
+Red Flag: If it’s not in writing, it doesn’t exist.
+Make sure any variable pay is clearly outlined in your contract.

 Because ultimately, the best jobs aren’t just financially rewarding — they’re fulfilling, fair, and built to last.